Jay White: Early career (2013–2014)

-New Japan Pro-Wrestling (2015–2016)
+New Japan Pro-Wrestling (2015–2023)

+Young Lion (2015–2016)

 White left for Japan on New Year's Eve 2015, began further training as a young lion upon his arrival, and made his debut for NJPW on 30 January 2015, losing to Alex Shelley.
 White lost all but eight of his matches in 2015, as is common for young lions in NJPW.
 In 2016, White began gaining more victories, and on 27 March competed in his biggest match to date when he was defeated by then-reigning IWGP Intercontinental Champion Kenny Omega in a non-title match.
 White's final match in NJPW took place on 19 June 2016 at Dominion 6.19 in Osaka-jo Hall, when he, David Finlay, and Juice Robinson were defeated by Satoshi Kojima, Hiroyoshi Tenzan, and Manabu Nakanishi.
 White left for his excursion to the United States the following week.

-Ring of Honor (2016–2017)
+Foreign excursion (2016–2017)

 Upon moving to the United States, White was first based in New Jersey, before moving to Detroit, where he lived with Alex Shelley.
 White debuted in Ring of Honor (ROH) at the 25 June TV tapings, defeating Kamaitachi.
 He teamed with The Motor City Machine Guns (Alex Shelley and Chris Sabin) to defeat Kamaitachi and The Addiction (Christopher Daniels and Frankie Kazarian).
 White and The Motor City Machine Guns eventually formed a stable named "Search and Destroy" with Jonathan Gresham and Lio Rush.
 On 8 July, White defeated Lio Rush.
 At the next set of TV tapings, White defeated Will Ferrara and wrestled Jay Briscoe to a time limit draw.

-On 19 August, White competed in a fatal four way match against Kamaitachi, Lio Rush, and Donovan Dijak, which was won by Dijak.
+White debuted for England's Revolution Pro Wrestling on 12 August 2016, defeating Josh Bodom.
+On 19 August, White competed in a fatal four-way match against Kamaitachi, Lio Rush, and Donovan Dijak, which was won by Dijak.
 The following day, White and Rush were defeated by The Briscoe Brothers.
-On 30 September, White teamed with Kushida and A. C. H. to defeat The Briscoes and Toru Yano in a quarter final match in the ROH Trios Tag Team Championship Tournament.
+White returned to RPW on 26 August, defeating Mark Haskins.
+On 30 September, White teamed with Kushida and ACH to defeat The Briscoes and Toru Yano in a quarter final match in the ROH Trios Tag Team Championship Tournament.
 White, ACH, and Kushida then defeated The Cabinet (Rhett Titus, Kenny King, and Caprice Coleman) in the semi-finals, but were defeated by The Kingdom (Matt Taven, Vinny Marseglia, and T. K. O'Ryan) in the final at Final Battle.

+White competed once again for RPW on 21 January 2017, defeating Martin Stone.
 On 6 June, White received his biggest title opportunity in his career at the time when after winning a Battle Royal he unsuccessfully challenged Christopher Daniels for The ROH World Championship in a triple threat match.
 At Best in the World 2017 White, teaming with Search and Destroy defeated The Rebellion in a losers must disband match thus keeping the group together.

-Revolution Pro Wrestling (2016–2017)

-White debuted for England's Revolution Pro Wrestling on 12 August 2016, defeating Josh Bodom.
-He returned on 26 August, defeating Mark Haskins.
-White competed once again for RPW on 21 January 2017, defeating Martin Stone.